naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the spider go on the computer?
-It was searching the web!
+Why did the physics professor break up with the biology professor?
+There was no chemistry.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)